molloy-lab/ck-phylo-workshop/day2/README.md

 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) to reconstruct a species tree from the CR1 presence / absence patterns

 * To learn more about this approach, see [Springer *et al.* (2020)](https://doi.org/10.1093/jhered/esz076) and [Molloy *et al.* (2021)](https://doi.org/10.1093/sysbio/syab086).
+* To interpret the results, it's important to look at quartet support and `EN` in the estimated species tree.
+This [example](../day1/quartet_support_example.md) shows how `EN` is impacted by polytomies in the input gene trees.
+The each CR1 presence/absence character is like a tree with one branch, separating species with the insertion from those without it.
+Thus, each character does not contain phylogenetic signal to resolve quartets on all subsets of species, reducing `EN`.

 Alternative activities if you have free time and don't want to try out other methods